mohamedyounis10/Machine-Learning-Dashboard/README.md

 - ITI (Information Technology Institute) for project guidance
 - Streamlit team for the amazing framework
 - Scikit-learn community for comprehensive ML tools

 ---

-## 📞 Support

-If you have any questions or run into issues, please:
-- Open an issue on GitHub
-- Contact the author via email

----